robere2/OSSProjectIdeas/Spring2022/ProjectIdeas2.md

 I would probably work on something I've been working on in RCOS called OED (Open Energy Dashboard).
 If there is an interesting project that gets presented, I might choose those projects instead.
 Preferably something web-development oriented, though it would be fun to learn languages for mobile apps or games.

+## Jonathon Koseoglu

+I was interested in creating a platform for RPI athletes to log workouts and track PRs to compare to other athletes.
+Coaches could also release workout plans through it which would be beneficial for mass communication during offseason and for coaches to track progress.